MattRoger/pokemonRPS/README.md

 I wanted to build an app that shows off my JQuerry and DOM skills.

 ## Build Status
 MVP.
 All of the game functions work.
-Only sized for larger screens
+Only sized for larger screens.

 ### ToDos